museumsforall/beautiful-jekyll/_posts/2018-11-04-usability_checkin.md

 **Task: Sharing your thoughts/contributing to discussion**
 ![Text Message Prompts](/img/phone_screens.jpg)

-## Plan for the remainder of our usability tests
+## Next Steps
+For the rest of our usability tests, we plan on recruiting another Williams student who is less interested in Division 3 courses/ technology.
+If time permits, we would also like to recruit a museum visitor from WCMA.